woocommerce/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

 = 8.6.0 - xxxx-xx-xx =
+* Tweak - Minor text updates to webhook-related configuration labels and buttons.
 * Fix - Prevent multiple instances of the "Update the Payment Method" checkbox from displaying on the My Account > Payment Methods page when using the legacy checkout experience.
 * Fix - Prevent duplicate customer creation during guest checkout.
 * Fix - Hiding Multibanco payment method when the Stripe account country is not supported.